Steven Truscott: At the Ontario Court of Appeal: 2001–2007

 Truscott maintained a low profile until 2000, when an interview on CBC Television's investigative news program The Fifth Estate revived interest in his case.
 Together with a subsequent book by journalist Julian Sher, they suggested that evidence in favour of Truscott's innocence had been ignored in the original trial.
+The documentary suggested that Harper's real killer may have been Alexander Kalichuk, a Royal Canadian Air Force Sergeant who had a history of sexual offences and who had died in 1975.

 On November 28, 2001, James Lockyer led the Association in Defence of the Wrongly Convicted to file an appeal to have the case reopened.
 On January 24, 2002, retired Quebec Justice Fred Kaufman was appointed by the federal government to review the case.
-On October 28, 2004, Justice Minister Irwin Cotler directed a Reference pursuant to section 693.3(a)(ii) of the Criminal Code to the Court of Appeal for Ontario to review whether new evidence would have changed the 1959 verdict.
+On October 28, 2004, Justice Minister Irwin Cotler directed a Reference pursuant to section 696.3(a)(ii) of the Criminal Code to the Court of Appeal for Ontario to review whether new evidence would have changed the 1959 verdict.

 On April 6, 2006, the body of Lynne Harper was exhumed by order of the Attorney General of Ontario, in order to test for DNA evidence.
 There was hope that this would bring some closure to the case, but no usable DNA was recovered from the remains.